Child Custody (Hadana) Rules in Saudi Arabia

 What is this right?

-• Father's rights: The father retains guardianship (wilaya) for major decisions like education, travel, and medical treatment, unless the court rules otherwise.
+• Father's guardianship (wilaya): the father retains guardianship for major decisions — education, travel, and medical treatment — unless the court rules otherwise.

-• Child's choice: Older children (typically from age 15) may express a preference, which the court considers.
+• Child's preference: children aged 15 and older may express a preference, which the court considers alongside other factors.

-• Visitation: The non-custodial parent has a legal right to regular visitation.
-Courts set schedules if the parents cannot agree.
+• Visitation (mushahada): the non-custodial parent has a legal right to regular visitation.
+Courts set schedules if parents cannot agree, and enforcement is through the Execution Courts.

-Courts can modify custody if circumstances change or the child's welfare requires it.
+Courts can modify custody at any time if circumstances change or the child's welfare requires it.

 When does it apply?